Chart Color Schemes

 Kensington is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kensington has high cultural diversity, with 41.1% speaking a language other than English at home and 47.7% born overseas.
-Christianity is the main religion in Kensington, comprising 43.7%.
-Judaism is overrepresented at 3.6%, compared to Greater Sydney's 4.4%.
+Kensington has a high level of cultural diversity, with 41.1% of its population speaking a language other than English at home and 47.7% born overseas.
+Christianity is the main religion in Kensington, making up 43.7% of people there.
+However, Judaism is overrepresented compared to Greater Sydney, comprising 3.6% of Kensington's population versus 4.4%.

 Frequently Asked Questions - Diversity